Rekonin/Colors/README.md

 # Colors
-My color theme for all the things
+My themes and color palettes for all the things.